e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

  Killaura ~ custom animations, cleaned up stuff

+ Anti hit ~ stops people from hiting you most the time

  # Movement

 Leap ~ Will allow you allow you go leap up into the air for some reason bypassing